IBM/aspera-cli/README.md

 </table>

 ## BUGS
 This is a sample code only, dont expect full capabilities.
+This code is not supported by Aspera.

 ## TODO
-* remove rest and oauth and use ruby standard objects:
+* remove rest and oauth and use ruby standard gems:

   * oauth
   * https://github.com/rest-client/rest-client